vishalchovatiya/CPP_Templates/How C++ uses an object in the executable program.md

     std::cout.operator<<(this->m_var).operator<<(std::endl);
 }
 ```
+- As you can see above, objects & methods are separate entity.
+Object only represents data members.
 - All the methods in class/struct contains implicit `this` pointer as first argument using which all non-static data members are accessed.
 - Static data members are not the part of class/struct.
 Because they usually resides in data segment of memory layout, so it can be accessed directly.
 - So this is the reason, if you print the size of above class.
 It will print 4, because all methods are separate entity which operates on object by using implicit `this` pointer.
-- Objects only represents size of data members.
 ### How & where constructor code transform/synthesize with inheritance & composition class ?

 ```